About The Foundation

 WE members pool their own savings and make loans to one another, and PCI provides these women with comprehensive knowledge, training, and guidance to start and build their own successful business.
 What makes the WE Initiative special is that PCI further trains these female business owners to become leaders in their community, increasing their economic, cultural, and political status.
 WE members have demonstrated a 17% increase in their participation in household decision-making, and are better able to provide for their families' health and education needs.

 Funding for the Brighter Together efforts comes from rank promotion donations, sales of custom collections, and contributions from our sales field.
-Our foundation passes 100% of its funding onto our charitable partner and 89% of PCI's funding goes directly to entrepreneurial field training and support.
+Our foundation passes the majority of its funding directly to PCI and uses a small portion to host the bi-annual Women’s Leadership Summit.A significant 89% of PCI's funding goes directly to entrepreneurial field training and support.

 About The Women